||The BEST Juicer, Is there one?

 in the juice).
 If you have the money, and you will be juicing mostly

 vegetables and some fruit.
-(This is not the machine for
+(This is not the

 recommend for people who want to juice mostly fruit.
 If juicing a combo drink, juice